Mozambique LNG Project May Resume in First Half of 2023

-Maputo — The Indian oil company BPCL, which holds a 10 per cent stake in the Mozambique LNG Project, led by the French multinational Total Energies, has announced that the production of liquefied natural gas may restart in the first half of next year.
+The Indian oil company BPCL, which holds a 10 per cent stake in the Mozambique LNG Project, led by the French multinational Total Energies, has announced that its liquefied natural gas project may restart in the first half of next year.

-"Now, with the efforts of the Mozambican Government, supported by a regional coalition, progress is being made in improving the security situation in the region, and the project will resume as soon as the security situation is stabilized in a sustainable manner", BPCL managing director, Arun Singh, said on Monday, quoted by the Indian newspaper "Financial Express".
+"Now, with the efforts of the Mozambican Government, supported by a regional coalition, progress is being made in improving the security situation in the region, and the project will resume as soon as the security situation is stabilised in a sustainable manner", BPCL managing director, Arun Singh, said on 29 August.

 Since then, the Mozambican defence and security forces, with the backing of their allies from Rwanda, have reasserted government control over Palma and the neighbouring district of Mocimboa da Praia.